 After individual redemption, God works by the Holy Spirit in forming the assembly (church), which is the body of Christ (Eph.
 1:22-23).
 The Spirit takes the individual believer and baptizes him into the corporate body (I Cor.
 12:12-14).
 This body is one body, but made up of many different members (I Cor.
 12:14, 18, 20, 25, 27) – “Now you are the body of Christ, and members individually.”
 Now for some dispensational teaching related to this – the purpose or object of the present Christian dispensation is God sending down the Holy Spirit to gather those who are heirs of God and co-heirs with Christ.
 In God’s eternal counsels, which are specially brought out in the epistle to the Ephesians, He puts all things under the glorified Son of Man’s feet, and gave Christ to be head over all things (Eph.
 1:10, 22).
 Yet, at this present time we do not see God placing all things under Him, as to His reigning and all things under His power (Matt.
 28:18, Heb.
 2:8).
 During this current dispensation we will never see this come to pass – it remains for a future time, a future dispensation (Eph.
 1:10).
 But when this time does come to fulfill the counsels of God concerning Jesus, the Son of Man, then the world will see the church with Him in His glory and sharing His glory as His body, the fullness of Him (Eph.
 1:23, John 17:22-23).

 Another figure brought in by the epistle to the Ephesians and applied to the assembly (church) is that of the bride of Christ (Eph.
 5:23-32).
 This figure gives a distinctive character to the church in the counsels of God – we see this at the end of this age (Rev. 19:7-9) and throughout the future millennium (Rev. 21:9).
 Time and space will not allow me to go into the details of this now, but this should suffice for any Christian believer possessing a spiritual mind taught by the Spirit.
 I do not doubt that in the counsels of God the true church is the tabernacle of God as it is noticed in prophetic scripture (Rev. 13:6, 21:2-3).
-Jesus said, “…I will build My church, and the gates of Hades shall not prevail against it.”
+Jesus said, “…I will build My church…” At this present time the body is being joined together and growing into a holy temple in the Lord, the habitation of God in the Spirit (Eph.
+2:21-22). “…and the gates of Hades shall not prevail against it.”
 (Matt.
-16:18) This is God’s workmanship alone.
-The corporate body is eternal and cannot fail.
-No created power will ever be able to prevail against it, because it was the result of divine power and grace, under the direct agency of the Holy Spirit.
+16:18) The true church is God’s workmanship alone.
+The body of Christ is eternal and cannot fail.
+No created power will ever be able to prevail against it, because she is the result of divine power and grace, under the direct agency of the Holy Spirit.

 In the counsels of God the church, as the body and bride of Christ, has some special characteristics.
 One that is most profound is that of biblical union.
 The body is in union with Jesus Christ, its Head who is in heaven.
 The church is a heavenly body with a heavenly calling, and is destined to live above.
 It is Jesus as the resurrected and glorified Man who has this mystical body in union with Him.
 It is not the believer individually, but the body corporately that has union with Christ.
 And it is not a union with His divinity – this would be impossible as well as heretical.
 The wife is one flesh with her husband – in this sense as well, the church is in union with Christ as the bride becomes one flesh with the Bridegroom (Eph.
 5:28-30).
 This is union in the biblical sense – the body, the church, is in union with its Head in heaven.
 And this is speaking of Jesus as a Man, the Son of Man raised from the dead and glorified.